tinyrobots/academic-website/content/home/sci_comm_carousel.md

 [[item]]
   title = "Public Engagement"
-  content = "I've given public lectures, short talks, and stand-up science in pubs and festivals across the UK, and had the chance to perform at events at the Royal Society, the Natural History Museum and the Bloomsbury Theatre in London." align = "center"  # Choose `center`, `left`, or `right`.
+  content = "                                     I've given public lectures, short talks, and stand-up science in pubs and festivals across the UK, and had the chance to perform at events at the Royal Society, the Natural History Museum and the Bloomsbury Theatre in London.                                     " align = "center"  # Choose `center`, `left`, or `right`.

   # Overlay a color or image (optional).